Cytlan/pgr103/cheet_sheet.md

 If statements
 -------------

-Do make your code do different things depending on the situation, you need `if` statements.
+To make your code do different things depending on the situation, you need `if` statements.

 If statements run the body if the condition in parenthesis is true.